PistolPete684/Business-Made-Simple-By-Donald-Miller/README.md

 You should continue to solve their problems, encourage them, inspire and inform them.
 Asking a customer for a commitment is a big deal.
 They could easility lose thier money or even feel like a fool for making the wrong decision.

+Chapter 7 Intro: Communication Made Simple - How to Become An Exceptional Communicator

+To give a good presentation, we need to understand the five questions every audience secretly wants the presenter to answer.
+If you do answer them, you answer them creatively and memorabl, the audience will like your presention.
+1. What problem are you going to help the audience solve?
+2. What is your solution to the problem?
+3. What will my life look like if I take your up on your solution?
+4. What do you want to audience to do next?
+5. What do you wnat the audience to remember?

+Many communication coaches will tell you to open with a joke or be vulnerable or breathe deeply before you start talking.
+All of that advice is fine, but none of it is necessary  to give a great presentation.
+What's necessary for any presentation whether you're funny or smart or vulnerable or witty, is to answer those five questions for tha audience.
+If you answer those questions, you will win.